ringpackages/svglib/README.md

-# RingSVGLib Documentation
+# SVGLib Documentation

 ## Overview

-RingSVGLib is a pure Ring library for creating Scalable Vector Graphics (SVG) files using the Ring programming language.
+SVGLib is a pure Ring library for creating Scalable Vector Graphics (SVG) files using the Ring programming language.
 It generates standard SVG files that can be viewed in any web browser, embedded in HTML, or used in other applications.

 ## Features